Location. Cookeville, Tennessee, the site of Tennessee Technological University, is located on Interstate 40, Highway 70 North, and Highway 111.

-The Library also houses the Learning Support Program, the Testing and Learning Center (which includes FREE tutoring), a computer lab, the Learning Commons, Au Bon Pan (restaurant), Information Technology Services (ITS) Help Desk, TECHcheck where students can check out laptop computers and other electronic devices and accessories, access to printers, charging stations for cell phones, iCUBE, iMakerSpace, the Center for Innovative Teaching and Learning (CITL), the Office of Creative Inquiry, the Data Science & Analytics Collaboratory, a TV studio, and the new Student Success Center.
+The library building also houses a computer lab, printers, scanners, Information Technology Services (ITS) Help Desk, TECHcheck where students can check out laptops and other electronics, Au Bon Pain (restaurant), iCUBE, iMakerSpace, the Center for Innovative Teaching and Learning (CITL), the Office of Creative Inquiry, the Data Science & Analytics Collaboratory, a TV studio, and the Launchpad Student Success Center.

 Memorial Gym houses the Exercise Science, Physical Education and Wellness Department, classrooms, swimming pool, and two basketball gymnasiums, one of which has seating capacity of 3,000 is also located in this building.

 Military Sciences Building houses the Army ROTC program and Military Science.